jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

 The size of the temporary buffer is set to $10$, because that's the maximum possible decimal length for `std::uint32_t`.

-The mismatch of between the order of computation and the order of desired output is indeed a quite nasty problem, but let us forget about this issue for a while because there is something more interesting to say here.
+The mismatch between the order of computation and the order of desired output is indeed a quite nasty problem, but let us forget about this issue for a while because there is something more interesting to say here.

 There are several performance issues in this code, and one of them is the division by $10$.
 Of course, since the divisor is a known constant, our lovely compiler will automatically convert the division into multiply-and-shift (see [this classic paper](https://gmplib.org/~tege/divcnst-pldi94.pdf) for example), so we do not need to worry about the dreaded `idiv` instruction which is extremely infamous of its performance.
 However, for simple enough algorithms like this, multiplication can still be a performance killer, so it is reasonable to expect that we will get a better performance by reducing the number of multiplications.